N1ne4ray/WHSTechNotes/journal.md

 # September 25, 2024
 How does precision affect the outcome of a program?

 Precision affects a program greatly.
 When you are coding you want to be as accurate as possible.
-This is so you can have the outcome you want in your code
+This is so you can have the outcome you want in your code.

 What can happen if steps or details are missed in coding?

 You want to be as detailed as possible when you're coding.
 If you miss steps or details in your program, your code may not work the way you want it to.
 Missing details in your code may also result in an error.

 Why is it important to develop good habits of attention to detail early in your coding journey?

 It is important to develop good habits; so that your code will be more accurate in the future.
 If you are constantly inaccurate when you're programming, then youll get used to it.
 Eventually this will turn into a bad habit and may be hard to stop.
 This is why it is important to develop the habit of being detailed when coding.